TalBar4444/CustomStepView/README.md

   - **Description**: Initializes the `StepIndicatorView` with customizable options for the number of steps, colors, text appearance, and labels.
   - This function configures the step indicator's appearance and behavior based on the provided parameters, making it easy to create a fully customized step indicator

-  - **stepLabels**: A list of strings that represent labels for each step.
-These labels are displayed above the circles in the step indicator.
-If the list is null or empty, no labels will be shown.
-    - **Example**: If you have 5 steps and want labels like ["Step 1", "Step 2", "Step 3", "Step 4", "Step 5"], pass these as a `List<String>` to this parameter.

 ### `nextStep(int currentStep)`